NkiroteFay/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this script canges ownership for symbolic links
+this script changes ownership of the file hello conditionally